Silverwings-zero/pathfinding-series/README.md

 pathplanning method for robotic arm with 6 DOF with classic algorithms RRT and PRM The file named rrtComplied.py was used to evaluate the performance of three rrt-related algorithms towards the same test set.

+*Note that these algorithms runs on docker which i personally have access to*

 The three algorithms are respectively:
 RRT_connect
 RRT_Modified